nmader/islandora_drupal_filter/README.md

 This project uses Maven and specifies Fedora as a dependency.
 To build the servlet filter simply run the command:

+    mvn package

+To build for a specific version of Fedora, the `fedora.version` parameter can be passed (defaults to 3.6.2), so to build for Fedora 3.7.1, you could call:

-$ mvn package
+    mvn package -Dfedora.version=3.7.1

 This can take a few minutes as Maven will need to download and build Fedora before it can build the Drupal filter.

 To remove traces of the build process, run:

-$ mvn clean
+    mvn clean

-The target/ directory is in the .gitignore file as it is bad practise to check binary files into Git that are created with a build process.
+The `target/` directory is in the `.gitignore` file as it is bad practise to check binary files into Git that are created with a build process.